NLnetLabs/routinator/doc/manual/source/http-service.rst

 :doc:`monitoring<monitoring>` and :doc:`logging<logging>` endpoints.

 The HTTP server is not enabled by default for security reasons, nor does it have a default host or port.
-This service natively supports `TLS Transport`_ as well, but the endpoints are set up in such a way that it's easy to configure a :ref:`reverse proxy <http-service:using a reverse proxy>` as well.
+Routinator natively supports `TLS Transport`_, but the endpoints are set up in such a way that it's easy to configure a :ref:`reverse proxy <http-service:using a reverse proxy>` as well.

 In order to start the HTTP server at 192.0.2.13 and 2001:0DB8::13 on port 8323, run: